Skip to main content

 note

-You can apply a similar procedure as described in this tutorial for other code samples.
+You can apply a similar procedure described in this tutorial for other code samples.
 For more information, see Code samples page.

 Integrate the SDK into your application